-There has been lots of anticipation and speculation of the long awaited iPhone 5.
-It has finally arrived and now the main question is whether is worth that upgrade?
+There has been lots of anticipation and speculation about the long-awaited iPhone 5.
+It has finally arrived and now the main question is whether is worth that upgrade.
 While Apple does a great job by keeping the cutting edge, finally the rumors can be put to rest.
-Lets take a deeper look into some of the changes and features that the iPhone 5 has undergo.
+Let’s take a deeper look into some of the changes and features that the iPhone 5 has undergone.

-This is arguably one of the biggest changes to the iPhone line since it was introduce in 2003.
-The new connector dock has been changed from the original 30-pin connector to an 80% smaller upgrade called “Lightning”, which is not only smaller, but also reversible so it can be plugged in forwards or backwards.
-Although the connector has made improvements, there are still many users in iPhoneland that have numerous accessories that require the old connector.
-Apple has not forgot that and has developed an adapter that is fitted to work with most iPhone accessories.
+This is arguably one of the biggest changes to the iPhone line since it was introduced in 2003.
+The new connector dock has been changed from the original 30-pin connector to an 80% smaller upgrade called “Lightning”, which is not only smaller but also reversible so it can be plugged in forwards or backward.
+Although the connector has made improvements, there are still many users in iPhone land that have numerous accessories that require the old connector.
+Apple has not forgotten that and has developed an adapter that is fitted to work with most iPhone accessories.

-Many people predicted the iPhone 5 to be equip with an A5 processor, seeing as the 4S used the A4.
-Instead Apple decided to take it to the next level and fit the new phone with an A6 Processor making the iPhone 5 up to 40% faster.
+Many people predicted the iPhone 5 to be equipped with an A5 processor, seeing as the 4S used the A4.
+Instead, Apple decided to take it to the next level and fit the new phone with an A6 Processor making the iPhone 5 up to 40% faster.
 Applications will now be running seamlessly through this faster processor, giving users spectacular graphics and great capabilities.

 Full 1080p HD has finally made it to the iPhone.
-With a 25% smaller camera, which has not only gotten smaller, but has improved low light processing, increased stability technology, added panoramic picture capabilities and is now able to take video and still pictures simultaneously.
-The HD capabilities stretch into Facetime, although the front facing camera is only 720p, but still making great improvement to Facetime.
+With a 25% smaller camera, which has not only gotten smaller but has improved low light processing, increased stability technology, added panoramic picture capabilities and is now able to take video and still pictures simultaneously.
+The HD capabilities stretch into FaceTime, although the front-facing camera is only 720p, but still making great improvements to FaceTime.